 This week, the American Heart Association, American College of Cardiology and nine other health professional organizations announced new guidelines for treating high blood pressure.
-Hypertension defined by a blood pressure of 130/80 instead of 140/90, the first change in more than a decade.
+Hypertension is defined by a having blood pressure of 130/80 instead of 140/90, the first change in more than a decade.

 Normal blood pressure has a systolic number of 120; anything higher than 130 is now considered hypertensive.

 The new guidelines eliminate what was called the "prehypertensive" stage.

 Blood pressure categories in the new guidelines, according to the American Heart Association, are:

 - Normal: Less than 120/80 mm Hg;

 - Elevated: Top number (systolic) between 120-129 and bottom number (diastolic) less than 80;